Radiative turbulent flares in magnetically-dominated plasmas: Simulation Setup

 In this paper, we focus on the magnetically dominated regime of $\sigma_0 > 1$, and our fiducial simulation setup has $\sigma_0 \approx 16$ and $\sigma = 10$.
 In addition, we performed simulations with $\sigma_0 \approx 2$, $8$, $30$ (and $\sigma = 1$, $5$, $20$).

 The magnetized plasma is described by two characteristic frequencies: the plasma frequency $\omp$ and the frequency of Larmor rotation $\omega_B$.
 They are given by

-and $e$ is the electron charge.
-Note that $\omega_B/\omp=\sigma_0^{1/2}=(\gth \sigma)^{1/2}$.
-The two frequencies define two characteristic scales of the problem: the plasma skin depth $c/\omp$ and the Larmor radius of non-relativistic particles $c/\omega_B$.
-The plasma is strongly magnetized in the sense that $\rL$ is much smaller than the size of the system.
+where $e$ is the electron charge.
+Note that $\omega_B/\omp=\sigma_0^{1/2}$.
+The two frequencies define two characteristic scales of the problem: the plasma skin depth $c/\omp$ and the Larmor radius of nonrelativistic particles $c/\omega_B$.
+The plasma is strongly magnetized in the sense that $\rL$ is smaller than $c/\omega_p$, which in turn is much smaller than the size of the system.
+When the plasma is heated to $\gth\gg 1$, the average electron inertial mass increases to $\gth m_e$, the effective plasma frequency becomes $\omega_p/\sqrt{\gth}$, and the typical Larmor frequency of thermal electrons becomes $\omega_B/\gth$.

-\subsection{Exciting the turbulent flare}
+\subsection{Exciting the Turbulent Flare}

 Let us choose the $z$-axis along the unperturbed magnetic field $\vec{B}_0$.
-In $2D$ systems all perturbed quantities will remain independent of $z$ and dynamics will occur in the $x$-$y$ plane.
+In 2D systems all perturbed quantities will remain independent of $z$ and dynamics will occur in the $x$-$y$ plane.
 In 3D simulations we additionally perturb the system in the $z$ direction.

-Turbulence is created by starting from a non-equilibrium, excited state in the same way as in \citet{Comisso_2018,Nattila_2019, Comisso_2019}.
+Turbulence is created by starting from a nonequilibrium, excited state in the same way as in \citet{Comisso_2018,Nattila_2019, Comisso_2019}.
 The plasma is initially at rest and carries no electric current; it has a uniform density $n_0$ and temperature $\theta_0$.
 The initial excited state differs from the equilibrium state described in Section~\ref{equilibrium} only by the presence of an additional magnetic field perpendicular to $\vec{B}_0$: $\vec{B}_{\perp}=(B_x,B_y)$.
-This field is described by its Fourier components as follows
+This field is described by its Fourier components as follows: